kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

   alt="Map using geo-location data to display an optimized route around the world">
 </p>

-Geo-location data was used to map and optimize a route around the world.
-I found, obtained, and cleaned a geo-location data set then used the data to visualize and optimize the global route in Python.
+Analyzed geo-location data to map and optimize a route around the world.
+Obtained and cleaned a geo-location data set of countries worldwide, then used the data to find the minimum distance between the points in Python.

-I passed the optimized solution to software engineers who integrated it into a webpage.
-The results is a well-designed site where users can find and interact with a data science solution that won first place in the Jingle Bell Code Jam, December 2023.
+Data science solution was downloaded to JSON and passed to software engineers who integrated it into a webpage.
+The results is a user-friendly webpage, where customers can interact with the global map.

+Project won first place in the Jingle Bell Code Jam, December 2023.

 ## Live